12 ESL Spelling Games to Make Learning Vocab F-U-N

-You read that right.
-When taught correctly, spelling can be fun for the whole class!
+When taught correctly, spelling can be fun for the whole class.

-Games engage your students’ minds differently than regular lessons.
+ESL games engage your students’ minds differently than regular lessons.
 They encourage learners to apply their knowledge in high-energy, often fast-paced situations.
-With ESL spelling games, students must utilize their spelling abilities to compete against themselves and others.
+With ESL spelling games, students need to pull out all the stops to compete against themselves and others.

-Moreover, games keep things interesting in the classroom for you and your students.
-They add a little excitement to what can easily turn into memorization drills and repetitive writing exercises.
-While these methods certainly have their place in the learning experience, games are a great way to spice things up!
+Moreover, games keep things interesting in the classroom.
+They add a little excitement to what can easily turn into dull memorization drills and repetitive writing exercises.
+While these methods certainly have their place in the learning experience, games are a great way to spice things up.

 Whether your goal is to review lesson-specific vocabulary words or help with general spelling, these games will get students learning and having fun.